castlecms/castle.cms/README.rst

 info@wildcardcorp.com

-715.869.3440
++1 (715) 869-3440

 =======================================
 Welcome to the main Castle CMS package!
 =======================================

-This package does a lot of customizations to default Plone and without an installer, this package won't be very useful.
+This package includes a lot of customizations to default Plone and, without an installer, this package won't be very useful.

 Until there is an installer, here are some of the things you'll need:

 - use this version of plone.app.blocks: https://github.com/castlecms/plone.app.blocks
 - Redis installed
-- avconv installed(needs to be updated for ffmpeg again)
+- avconv installed (needs to be updated for ffmpeg again)
 - ElasticSearch 2.3 installed
 - https://github.com/castlecms/elasticsearch-castle-scoring installed
 - https://github.com/castlecms/castlehps installed for faster search integration
 - S3 credentials
 - Google Analytics API integration
-- Plivio API
+- Plivo API
 - recaptcha key